Skip to main content

 Council Tax After a Death

-When someone dies, their council tax situation changes immediately.
-You may be entitled to an exemption, a discount, or both.
-Knowing what to claim and when can save hundreds of pounds.
+When someone passes away, the council tax on their home changes straight away.
+You may be entitled to an exemption, a discount, or both, and neither is applied automatically.
+Knowing what to claim, and when, can save hundreds of pounds at a time when money is often tight.

 A miniature model house with keys on a table